/data_storage/in_memory_storage.py

 return storage

-def _initialize(self, **kwargs) -> None:
+def _initialize(self, **kwargs: Any) -> None:

 """Initializes an empty memory cache if kwargs is empty.

-Otherwise initializes the dictionary Starting from the key-value mappings specified as key-value pairs.
+Otherwise initializes the dictionary starting from the key-value mappings specified as key-value pairs.

 """